ci-lab-cz/streamd/README.md

 run_md -p protein_H_HIS.pdb -l molecules.sdf --cofactor cofactors.sdf --md_time 0.1 --npt_time 10 --nvt_time 10 --hostfile hostfile --ncpu 128

 ```
+**To continue the interrupted simulations**
+you can continue the interrupted run by calling the previous command.
+The tool will recognise the checkpoint files and continue the run from the unfinished step.

 **To extend the simulation**
 you can continue your simulation unlimited times.
 As the `--md_time` argument user should set up the overall time of the simulation